lawnjelly/Misc/Batching/optimization_general.md

 Part of working smarter is recognising that, especially in games, we can often get the player to believe they are in a world that is far more complex / interactive / graphically exciting than it really is (under the hood).
 A good programmer is somewhat akin to a magician, and should strive to learn the tricks of the trade, and try to invent new ones.

+### The nature of slowness
+To the outside observer, performance problems are often lumped together.
+But in reality, there are several different kinds of performance problem:

+* A slow process that occurs every frame, leading to a continuously low frame rate
+* An intermittent process that causes 'spikes' of slowness, leading to stalls
+* A slow process that occurs outside of normal gameplay, for instance, on level load

 ## Principles

 #### Knuth
 #### Low hanging fruit